Dixon of Dock Green: Dixon in other shows

+Christmas Night With The Stars was a BBC television show broadcast each Christmas night from 1958 to 1972 (with the exception of 1961, 1965 and 1966).
+The show featured specially made short seasonal editions (typically about 10 minutes long) of the previous year's most successful BBC sitcoms and light entertainment programmes.
+Dixon of Dock Green contributed short editions in the 1959, 1962, and 1963 shows, and featured some of the main members of the Dixon cast in Christmas Night with the Stars.

 The Black and Blue Lamp by Arthur Ellis was screened in the BBC2 Screenplay series of drama plays on 7 September 1988.
 In the play – which begins with a montage of key scenes from The Blue Lamp – Tom Riley (Sean Chapman) and PC Hughes (Karl Johnson) are projected forwards into a violent parody of 1980s police procedurals called The Filth.
 Once there, they meet the corrupt Superintendent Cherry (Kenneth Cranham) and Superintendent Hammond (John Woodvine) and discover just how much policing has changed between the two periods.

 One of Dixon's closing monologues from Dixon of Dock Green was recycled for the final scene of Ashes to Ashes in 2010.
-Like The Black and Blue Lamp, characters in Ashes to Ashes and its predecessor, Life on Mars, were seemingly sent into different eras of policing.
-Moreover, Dixon's resurrection for Dixon of Dock Green, after having been killed in The Blue Lamp and the fact that he apparently continued to serve as a police officer well past the usual retirement age parallel the stories of the principal characters in Life on Mars and Ashes to Ashes, having been explained in the final episode.
+As in The Black and Blue Lamp, characters in Ashes to Ashes and its predecessor, Life on Mars, were seemingly sent into different eras of policing.
+Moreover, Dixon's resurrection for Dixon of Dock Green, after he was killed in The Blue Lamp and the fact that he apparently continued to serve as a police officer well past the usual retirement age find a parallel in the stories of the principal characters in Life on Mars and Ashes to Ashes, being explained in the final episode.

 The ending credits to the show were seen in the 2016 animated film Ethel & Ernest.